 Our client is an avid gardener.
 He felt his Wellesley home was cut off from the Japanese-inspired garden designed for his yard by ZEN associates.
 To remedy this, we designed a modern screen porch that acts as a dovetail between the house and garden.
-The rooftop, echoing the elegant shapes of a pagoda, doubles as a private balcony for the second floor master bedroom.
-A custom designed steel truss with stainless steel cable supports the roof.
+The rooftop, echoing the elegant shapes of a pagoda, doubles as a private balcony for the second floor primary bedroom.
+A custom-designed steel truss with stainless-steel cable supports the roof.
 A black nylon insect screen maximizes transparency.
 The structure is positioned adjacent to a terrace, which helps create a sense of organic continuity between the porch and the surround.

 Snelling & Hamel Associates